Honoring Those Who Have Earned It

 Yesterday, I had the freedom, thanks to millions of Patriots who have gone before, to vote for presidential and congressional candidates.
 In each instance, I voted for the candidate who would best support our Constitution.
 Despite what seemed like insurmountable odds, this morning each of those candidates will be serving our nation in January.

-I believe that Donald Trump can rise to the occasion.
+I believe that incoming Commander in Chief, Donald Trump, will rise to the occasion.
 But as he said in his victory remarks at 0300 this morning, “While the campaign is over, our work on this movement is now really just beginning.”
 Indeed it is.
 And untangling eight years of the most invasive Socialist policies in our nation’s history will be very difficult and not something that will happen in one election cycle.

 On a personal note, I am also relieved that the young Marine in our family will answer to a CINC who will extend to our men and women in uniform, and the Veterans who have served our great nation, honor and due respect.